 You dive deep into a sea world full of mystery, life, color, and secrets.
 The game offers acrobatic controls to perform fluid swimming and acrobatics.

 This is instead of combat, crafting, and scavenging, and these are not mechanics available in the game.
-That said, there’re many creatures, abundant sea life, and predators.

 The Long Dark

 - Developer:Hinterland Studio